h0lmes/mockservice/README.md

         }
     }

-The following variables would be created:
+The following variables would be available:

     ${key1}
     ${key2.key1}